oracle-livelabs/apex/spreadsheet/5-using-maps-and-pwa/5-using-maps-and-pwa.md

 Watch the video below for a quick walk-through of the lab.
 [Add a Map Region and Install PWA](videohub:1_18wjf2xx)

+Objectives
+In this lab, you will:
+ - Create a Copy of an Existing page
+ - Add and Enhance a map region
+ - Install Progressive Web App

+Prerequisites
+ - Completion of workshop through Lab 3

 ## **Task 1**: Creating a Copy of an Existing Page
 In order to implement the map, we will copy the existing **NYC Highschools Search** page and modify the new page to include the Map region.